MK 103 cannon

 Projectile weights for the MK 103 were 330 g) for the HE/M ammunition and 355 g) for APCR ammunition.
 Armour penetration for APCR 42–52 mm / 60° / 300 m or 75–95 mm / 90° / 300 m.

 Later in the war the MK 103 was also used as a ground-based anti-aircraft (AA) weapon, using single or dual mounts.
 It was also used as a flak autocannon in the Flakpanzer IV "Kugelblitz".

 Developed alongside the MK 103 was the lighter MK 108 cannon, which had a shorter barrel and used a modified blow-back operating system.
-It fired the same projectile, using a smaller cartridge case with less propellant, at a relatively low muzzle velocity.
+It fired the same projectile, using a smaller cartridge case with less propellant, at a reduced muzzle velocity.
 The shorter barrel made it more adaptable, so it saw much greater use.